Skip to main content

 I am a polar geophysicist and geomorphologist with a particular interest in the long-term evolution of Earth's ice sheets and their sensitivity to climate change.
 My research focuses on the interactions between solid Earth processes, topography, and ice sheet dynamics, particularly Greenland and Antarctica.
 This involves analysis of large geophysical and geological datasets, including radar-derived ice thickness and bed topography, gravity and magnetic anomalies, crustal and lithospheric properties, offshore sediment records, and satellite remote sensing, alongside numerical modelling and machine learning techniques.

-In my current research at Durham as a Leverhulme Early Career Research Fellow I am developing automated techniques to map and classify subglacial geomorphological features in Antarctica and Greenland.
-I have also used supervised machine-learning routines such as random forest to quantify and intepret spatial patterns within large and hitherto under-utilised airborne geophysical datasets (e.g., radar, gravity, and magnetics) and help better understand the nature of the subglacial environment.
-The overarching aim of this project is to link landscape features to the process(es) responsible for their formation, and in turn better understand ice-sheet extent and behaviour through time.
+In my current research at Durham, I am analysing large geophysical datasets (e.g., radar, gravity, and magnetics) from Antarctica to better understand the nature of the subglacial environment, including basal thermal conditions, geology, and roughness.
+In addition, I am also using geomorphological analysis to decipher the record of topographic evolution (and thus long-term ice-sheet behaviour) that is encoded in the sub-ice landscape.
+The overarching aim of this research is to link landscape features to the geological and geomorphological process(es) responsible for their formation, and in turn better understand ice-sheet behaviour through time.

 Publications